x25today/voipwardialer/README.md

 It's a neat workflow of data going around that may require a schema.

 # Try it out
-The MVP is meant to be ready for experiment and contribute in the making of VoIP Wardialer software
+This first release MVP is meant to be ready for experiment and contributions, it's not yet fully working!

 To use VoIP Wardialer you need at least:
 * A Linux Debian machine